cschulzsuper/multitenancy-monolith/README.md

 ## Swagger Staging Access
   * /67 It took me a bit, and I'm still amazed that it is actually working.
 I added the groundwork for a sign-in.
 For now, this is located in the Swagger project, and it is only a simple redirect, with credentials from the configuration.
 While implementing this, I also refactored quite a bit in the web service layer. https://github.com/cschulzsuper/multitenancy-monolith/commit/01c1db9a0bec0d5314d0b2a602d28a13f3482bba
   * /68 Instead of the sign-in endpoint, I turn the Swagger project into a .NET 8 Blazor SSR.
 The same redirect code, that was previously in the sign-in endpoint is now in a simple sign-in page.
-This temporary code will be removed in the next commit.
+This temporary code will be removed in the next commit. https://github.com/cschulzsuper/multitenancy-monolith/commit/b36a8f32d3682d16dcd3bb3183d88ab11ad39ad4
+  * /69 A very minimalistic Blazor SSR sign-in that still has some issues caused by .NET 8 preview 7, but I'm satisfied with this first implementation.
+The naming of the web service clients and the related extension methods is not yet perfect, so I'll come back to that once more.

 # Backlog